ericseidel/saml-service/README.md

 # SAML Service

-The SAML Service is designed to be used as an Authnetication Microwervice that is a configurable SAML Assertion toa given Identity Provider.
+The SAML Service is designed to be used as an Authnetication Microservice that is a configurable SAML Assertion to a given Identity Provider.

 ## Properties